 Digital Voice Communication

-Digital voice communication may, in the long term, replace the present analogue VHF voice communication service, i.e. ship-to-ship/ship-to-shore/shore-to-ship.
-In the meantime introduction of mixed digital / analogue equipment should be encouraged.
+Digital voice communication may, in the long term, replace the present analogue VHF voice communication service, i.e. ship-to-ship/ship-to-shore/shore-to-ship As this develops, the introduction of mixed digital / analogue equipment should be encouraged.
 It is recognized that global digitization will make spectrum use more efficient, but this will take some time to complete.

 Ultra High Frequency Band / Super High Frequency Band (UHF/SHF)